sisoe24/pyside2-template/.github/README.md

 ## Description

-A basic template to create a basic plugin in Nuke with PySide2 with Python 3.7+.
+A basic template to create a basic plugin in Nuke with PySide2 with Python 3+.

 ## Features

 - A ready-to-use QMainWindow with a QToolbar.
-  - The toolbar offers an "About" widget with information about the application.
+  - "About" widget with information about the application.
 - A custom QMessageBox for errors and bug reports.
 - A startup logging module.
 - The ability to launch the plugin as a standalone application, (outside Nuke).